Conditional expressions for plugins

 HTTP request fields

 These fields reflect the state of the incoming HTTP request at the time the condition is evaluated.
-These values may have been modified by higher-priority plugins before the condition is evaluated (for example, a plugin that rewrites a header or query parameter).
+Higher-priority plugins may have already modified these values (for example, by rewriting a header or query parameter) before the condition is evaluated.

 Field